 Google announced a day off for 120,000 employees.
 Why did they do this?
 Because they want a more productive workforce and one not suffering from burnout.
 35% of employees at Salesforce have expressed feeling depressed and overwhelmed according to founder and CEO Marc Bennioff.
 He too wants all of his workers to take time away from work.
 Salesforce and Google know what burnout can harm their firms, their core performance, and the cultures they have built.

 Risk from burnout is substantial.
 Perhaps you have felt it recently.
 All day meetings and non-stop calls.
+Staring at your monitor all day.
 It is bad for your operational performance, it can impact the culture of your team or firm, and it can prevent you from leading a productive and healthy existence.
+Sitting at your executive chair all day is not healthy!
 Your firm will likely face a similar fate if you feel this way.
 The borders between work and non-work are blurring in new and unexpected ways and many workers who first work remotely are likely to struggle to establish healthy boundaries between their professional and personal lives.

 They can believe they have to work all the time to show their commitment, dedication and productivity.
 Afternoons will blend with evenings; weekdays will blend with weekends; and there will still be no sense of time off.
 Some workers can be required to carry on operating remotely for several months.
 I have a friend at a large US consulting firm.
 His company has seen a 27% decrease in vacation days spent by employees despite an open vacation policy for all staff.
 Why are people working more and taking less time to recharge?
 They are worried about their job security and are fearful in this economy.
 Perhaps you are as well.